ArdalanAhanchi/Cuda_Vector_Addition_Extra/README.md

 The output executables will be located at the build folder.

 ## Executables
-* The COMPILED_NORMAL is the regular vector addition in cuda.
+* The COMPILED_GLOBAL is the regular vector addition in cuda.
 * The COMPILED_REGISTERS is the 5-way loop-unrolled version.

 ## Usage